It's important to give your baby certain foods so they get the nutrients they need while weaning. This will help your baby grow and develop.

 The best sources are:

-Iron in non-meat sources is not as easily absorbed as meat sources without vitamin C.
+Iron in non-meat sources is not as easily absorbed.
+Foods with vitamin C can help the body to absorb iron.

 Non-meat sources include: